awillows/DSCManagement/README.md

 {Name = $row.Name;IncludeAllSubFeature = $row.IncludeAllSubFeature;LogPath = $row.LogPath;}}
 ```

-This ensures the unused columns of 'Ensure' and 'Source' are not referenced during configuration script compile.
+This ensures the unused columns of `Ensure`and `Source` are not referenced during configuration script compile.

 In order to identify those properties to be removed we create a hash table of all properties and an associated bit value.